Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 2. Change the `DOMAIN` with your (sub)Domain Name.
 3. Change the `EMAIL` with your Email address.
 (It is recomended to use a valid Email address)
 4. Click Run or Start.

+## nc-forward-ports
+NextCloudPi has implemented a UPnP client to be able to configure the Router to port forward to your Raspberry Pi.

+### Requirements
+You need to enable UPnP on your Router.
+Also disable it after you configure port forwarding.

+### How to configure
+1. Navigate to `nc-forward-ports` in the TUI or the WebUI.
+2. Set the ports your Nextcloud runs on.
+(It is recomended that you use the defaults)
+3. Click Run or Start.

+## samba
+Configure SMB/CIFS file server (for Mac/Linux/Windows)

+>If we intend to modify the data folder through SAMBA, then we have to synchronize NextCloud to make it aware of the changes.
+>This can be done manually or automatically using [`nc-scan`][nc-scan]  and [`nc-scan-auto`][nc-scan-auto] from `nextcloudpi-config`

+### How to configure
+1. Navigate to `samba` in the TUI or the WebUI.
+2. Change `ACTIVE` to `yes`.
+3. Change `NCUSER` to your Nextcloud User (default=admin).
+4. Change `USER` to the NextCloudPi User (default=pi).
+5. Change `PWD` to the NextCloudPi User's Password.
+6. Click Run or Start.

 ## modsecurity